Join thousands of RV travellers

 - What's your favourite wine to produce?
 Our favourite wine to produce is our Blaufrankisch, a Germanic red wine with its own unique blau/blue flavours (blueberries and blue/black cherries).

 - Does your cellar door have a restaurant?
-Our cellar door has a glass-enclosed balcony with beautiful views where you can enjoy gourmet platters, cake and coffee, as well as ChocoVino – a chocolate and wine matching experience based on the concept of terroir.
+Our cellar door has a glass-enclosed balcony with beautiful views where you can enjoy a unique Austrian wine with cheese, as well as ChocoVino, - a chocolate and wine matching experience based on the concept of terroir.

 - What else would you recommend people do while they're in the region?
 Visitors to the Adelaide Hills should give themselves plenty of time to explore the delights of Hahndorf town by ambling up its shady main street.
 Look out in town for the Udder Delights Cheese Cellar and for the art gallery ‘The Academy’.
 Five minutes’ drive from Hahndorf town and open to the public for tours is The Cedars, the historic studio and home of Sir Hans Heysen, South Australia’s most renowned artist.
 Also recommended on any trip to the Adelaide Hills is a drive to Mt Lofty Summit with its scenic views high over Adelaide, and a visit to the adjacent Cleland Wildlife Park where you can cuddle a koala.